choria-io/asyncjobs/reference/routing-concurrency-retry/index.md

 client, err := asyncjobs.NewClient(asyncjobs.WorkQueue(queue))
 ```

-This would create a new Queue the first time and set it to 50 maximum concurrent handlers - regardless of how many your clients start.
+This creates a new queue on first use and caps it at 50 concurrent handlers, regardless of how many clients start.

-You can adjust this once created using `ajc queue configure EMAIL --concurrent 100`.
+Adjust the value after creation with `ajc queue configure EMAIL --concurrent 100`.

-## Task Runtime and Max Tries
+## Task runtime and max tries

-The Queue defines how long a Task can be processed, a Task that is not done being processed by that timeout will result in a retry - on the assumption that the handler has crashed.
-You should set the timeout carefully to avoid duplicate task handling.
+The queue defines how long a task can be processed.
+A task still running past that timeout is retried, on the assumption that the handler has crashed.
+Choose the timeout carefully to avoid duplicate handling.

 ```go
 queue := &asyncjobs.Queue{